kevsalcedo/TheMovieDBApp/README.md

 # cinemapedia

-# Dev
+## Dev

-1. Copiar el .env.template y renombrarlo a .env
+1. Copy the .env.template and rename it to .env.
-2. Cambiar las variables de entorno (The MovieDB)
+2. Change the environment variables (The MovieDB)

+## Description
+Mobile application created using Flutter.
+It makes requests to The Movie DB API to access the latest hits of the moment, obtaining detailed information on synopsis, billboard image and actors.